 BBC iPlayer is available for PC and Mac.
 In March 2008, a version for the Apple iPhone became available, and in April 2008, a version appeared for the Nintendo Wii console.

-BBC iPlayer is now available over Virgin Media , and you can access the BBC's catch-up TV service on a free BT Vision set-top box.
+BBC iPlayer is now available over Virgin Media , and you can access the BBC's catch-up TV service on a BT Vision set-top box.
 More on the BBC iPlayer Unofficial Guide

 We covered the BBC iPlayer in-depth in Show 26 of our radio show - listen online now.